Francesco Botticini: Maturity

 In the 1480s Botticini was consistently employed in Florence as well as nearby Empoli.
 For Empoli's collegiata church of Sant'Andrew he created two large tabernacles, one dedicated to Saint Sebastian and the other the Holy Sacrament.
 Both tabernacles are today in the adjoining museum.
-The larger of the two, theTabernacle of the Sacrament, was commissioned in 1486 and was largely complete by 1491, when it was installed on the church's high altar.
+The larger of the two, the Tabernacle of the Sacrament, was commissioned in 1486 and was largely complete by 1491, when it was installed on the church's high altar.
 In 1504, however, Botticini's son Raffaello was called in to add the finishing touches.
 Several preparatory drawings survive for the draperies of the saints in the side panels.

 Madonna adoring the Child with Saint John the Baptist, 1480s.
 Sold at Sotheby's, London, in 2013.

-Tabernacle of the Sacrament, 1486-91.
+Tabernacle of the Sacrament, 1486–91.
 Empoli, Museo della Collegiata.

 Drapery Study for Saint Andrew in the Tabernacle of the Sacrament, circa 1486-91.
 Turin, Biblioteca Reale.

 In 1488 Botticini painted an altarpiece of the Pietà with Four Saints for the meeting room of the Confraternity of San Domenico del Giglio at the basilica of Santa Maria Novella, Florence, now at the Musée Jacquemart-André, Paris.

 Throughout his career, Botticini painted numerous panels with religious subjects for the homes of Florentine citizens.
 He was especially popular as a painter of tondi, or circular pictures, invariably of the Virgin and the young Saint John the Baptist, patron saint of Florence, kneeling in adoration of the Christ Child.
 One such example, in remarkably fine condition, appeared at Sotheby's, London, in 2013.
 Others can be found at the Galleria Palatina, Florence; the Louvre, Paris; and the Museo Soumaya, Mexico City.